gnaneswara9/Elevator-rescue-alerting-system-using-PIR-passive-infrared-sensor/README.md

-This project was a part of the course in winter 2023, Embedded Systems at IIT Bhilai.
+This project was a part of the course,Embedded Systems in winter 2023, at IIT Bhilai.
 Dr. Santosh Biswas was the course instructor and Project supervisor.

 It was a group Project.